Mystic-Slice/responsible-prompting-api/README.md

 > [!CAUTION]
 > If you are getting zero recommendations using the prompt above, please make sure that your hugging face access token is properly set.

+> [!TIP]
-In swagger, you can test the API and understand how to make requests.
+> In swagger, you can test the API and understand how to make requests.
+Moreover, play with different sentence transformers to see how they differ in terms of recommendations.

 ### Get recommendations
 1. Run the server (if it is not already running)